 News and Events

-Maker Group Meeting: the next meeting of the Maker Group has not yet been scheduled but will be early on in 2018 and will be at The Green Dragon in Marlborough.
+Maker Group Meeting: the next meeting of the Maker Group has not yet been scheduled but will be at The Green Dragon in Marlborough.

-St John’s Digital Making Club: this weekly lunchtime club at the School has now started, thanks to a grant from the Community Youth Fund.
+St John’s Digital Making Club: this weekly lunchtime club at the School has been running from September ‘17, thanks to a grant from the Community Youth Fund.

 Digital Making Kits: all three of these Kits: Electronics, Image Taking and Servo & Stepper Motor, are now available to order on-line.
 Click here for details.

 The definition of ‘making’ is somewhat wide, but is generally taken to be a technology-based extension of DIY, that whilst it involves programming and code development, is more concerned with the creation and development of physical things rather than just the use of software.
 The activity scope is therefore quite broad, embracing electronics, photography, robotics, 3-D printing, music, artwork/installations, etc., but within the Group there would generally always be a digital element to the activities i.e. digital ‘making’.

 Through the use of this web system and other activities, apart from providing mutual support for projects undertaken by members of the Group, a key set of aims is to:

 - encourage skills development and expertise in digital systems/computing and embedded software for all age groups, but in particular for the under-18’s;